oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

   /aggregate(Amount with sum as TotalAmount)
 ```

-The same aggregate value is computed if the input set is the hierarchical entity SalesOrganizations and the partner navigation property Sales of SalesOrganization appears in the aggregate transformation
+The same aggregate value is computed if the input set is the hierarchical entity `SalesOrganizations` and an assumed partner navigation property `Sales` of `SalesOrganization` appears in the `aggregate` transformation
 ```
 GET /service/SalesOrganizations?$apply=
   descendants($root/SalesOrganizations,